DumbMachine/ccextractor-wiki-test/_posts/2020-02-20-public:gsoc:complete708support.md

 Evgeny Shulgin (@izaron on slack).
 Evgeny is a 2016 Code-In Winner with CCExtractor, and worked a lot on CEA-708.\\

 __**How to get started**__\\
-Best thing you can do is download a few samples ([check our TV samples page](public/general/tvsamples)) and try to solve some of the CEA-708 issues we have listed on GitHub.
+Best thing you can do is download a few samples (/ccextractor-wiki-test/2020/02/20/[check our TV samples page](public-general-tvsamples)) and try to solve some of the CEA-708 issues we have listed on GitHub.

 This is also the best way to get accepted into GSoC.